nowsprinting/test-helper.monkey/README.md

 A sub-interface of the `IOperator` (e.g., `IClickOperator`) must be implemented to represent the type of operator.
 An operator must implement the `CanOperate` method to determine whether an operation such as click is possible and the `OperateAsync` method to execute the operation.

+> [!IMPORTANT]
+> Until test-helper.monkey v0.14, the log output was output in the `Monkey` class.
+However, this has been changed to be output in `OperateAsync`.